shakfu/chuck-max/README.md

 make
 ```

-Note: `make` builds everything and `make setup` makes the package and its contents available to be used by Max by creating a symlink of the `chuck-max` folder in `$HOME/Documents/Max 8/Packages`.
+Note: `make` builds everything except the `Warpbuf` and `Faust` chugns and `make setup` makes the package and its contents available to be used by Max by creating a symlink of the `chuck-max` folder in `$HOME/Documents/Max 8/Packages`.

 Also note that by default `make` builds the external according to the *native* architecture of the mac it is compiled on.
 If you'd rather build an  external with a universal architecture then do this instead: